PROFILE

 regional trade.
 Inflation has subsided over the

-on a per capita basis.
+past several years.
 Real economic growth for

-of GDP, are vulnerable to developments in
+are vulnerable to developments in Nigeria,

-Nigeria, including fuel shortages.
-Recent
+including fuel shortages.

 FOREIGN RELATIONS